 by Eric Schramm

-I have a Masterbuilt Electric Smoker with digital temp. controls.
+I have a Masterbuilt Electric Smoker with digital temperature controls.

 Oh, they forbid it but is it possible to use my Masterbuilt smoker indoors, say in a garage?
 Right now I'm using an extension cord and the thing takes over half an hour to heat up correctly.
 Is that right or a little slow?